GirlsFirst/2016_SIP_ATT_AUSTIN_CR/README.md

     - It's preferrable that we make them since we don't want to steal Levels (just need to get backgrounds & enemy sprites) Backgrounds
-Timer
 Story?

 If you have any more ideas, please let everyone know!

 changelog:
-- started implementing timer
+- Finished timer
+- BUG: Game is laggy